northpolesec/santa/docs/docs/features/usb-sd-blocking.md

 sidebar_position: 4
 ---

-# USB/SD Blocking
+# Removable Media (e.g. USB/SD device) Blocking

-USB/SD blocking allows blocking removable USB/SD Card storage from mounting, or forcing devices to be remounted as read-only.
+Removable Media blocking allows blocking removable media such as USB Mass Storage/SD Card storage from mounting, or forcing devices to be remounted as read-only.
 This is intended to prevent data exfiltration.